brianchase/mnt-dev/README.md

 ## About

 This Bash script mounts and unmounts removable devices, such as USB thumb drives.
+Features:

+* Convenient menus and command line options.
-It opens and closes encrypted devices with [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/).
+* Support for mounting and unmounting encrypted devices with [cryptsetup](https://gitlab.com/cryptsetup/cryptsetup/).
+* Flexible use of [sudo](https://www.sudo.ws/) for commands needing elevated permissions.
+* Dynamic default values for mount points and device mappings.
+* Detection of devices with multiple mount points.

 ## How It Works

-If the script detects just one connected device (it looks at `/dev/sdb` through `/dev/sdz`), it checks whether the device is mounted.
+If the script detects just one connected device (on `/dev/sdb` through `/dev/sdz`), it checks whether the device is mounted.
 If it's mounted, the script asks to unmount it.
 If it's not mounted, the script asks to mount it.

 If the script detects more than one device, it lists them and ask which ones to mount or unmount.
 You can select individual devices or